mistval/kotoba/README.md

 ## Help Wanted

 I'd love to get help from other developers, and there is plenty to do.
-If you're interested, let me know.
+If you're interested, let me know, you can contact me in my [Discord server](https://discord.gg/f4Gkqku).
+New code should be written using AirBnB style guidelines and functional coding styles should be preferred.
+(Older code is being incrementally brought up to these standards)

 ## Installation

 First, you must have **cairo** installed (for image rendering).
 You can install it using the instructions for your operating system [here](https://www.cairographics.org/download/).

+Then:

 ```
 git clone https://github.com/mistval/kotoba.git